 |Astringent taste||Pomegranate and lentils|

-The foremost step towards following Ayurvedic Diet is to get to know your personal constitutional type or dosha with the help of Ayurvedic dosha Test.
-Vata, pitta and kapha dosha are the energies responsible for various physiological functions in the body of an individual.
+The foremost step towards following Ayurvedic Diet is to get to know your constitutional type or dosha with the help of the Ayurvedic Dosha Test.
+Vata, pitta, and kapha dosha are the energies responsible for various physiological functions in the body of an individual.
 Take your time to set a particular schedule for meals every day.

-- Generally, SATTVIC foods are juicy, tasty, organic, freshly cooked and easy to digest.
+- Generally, SATTVIC foods are juicy, tasty, organic, and easy to digest.

-- RAJASIC foods are freshly canned foods, eggs, caffeine, etc.
+- RAJASIC foods are freshly canned foods, cooked foods, eggs, caffeine, etc.